aditya10/aditya10.github.io/index.md

 👋 Hello there!

-I am a PhD student at the Computer Vision Lab at University of British Columbia with [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).
+I am a PhD student at the Computer Vision and NLP Labs at University of British Columbia.
+I am fortunate to be advised by [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/), and supported by the highly competitive [UBC Four Year Fellowship (4YF)](https://www.grad.ubc.ca/awards/four-year-doctoral-fellowship-4yf).

+My focus lies in leveraging methods from _human reasoning and cognition_ to develop vision-language models 👁️ and challenging evaluation tools 🛠️.
+I have worked on image and video understanding & reasoning, as well as bias and fairness in Generative AI.

-I work on vision-language reasoning, including video understanding & reasoning, and bias & fairness in generative AI.
-Previously, I completed my Masters at UBC.
-I was an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/), and a visiting scholar at [Toyota Technological Institute at Chicago](https://ttic.edu) with [Dr. Matthew Turk](https://home.ttic.edu/~mturk/).
+I am an incoming research intern at [Ideogram](https://ideogram.ai/t/explore).
+Previously, I was a visiting scholar at [Toyota Technological Institute at Chicago](https://ttic.edu) with [Dr. Matthew Turk](https://home.ttic.edu/~mturk/) and an intern at [Borealis AI](https://www.borealisai.com) with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).

 In addition, I enjoy doing photography for fun.
 My work has over [200 million views on Unsplash](https://unsplash.com/@adityachinchure).
 You can find my latest photos on [Instagram](https://www.instagram.com/jpgs.by.adi/).